bharath1430/cucumber-testng-framework/README.md

 Reports
 ---------------
-Execution details can be seen in the console.
+Execution details can be viewed in the console.

+An Extent Report is generated along with screenshots for failed test cases.

+Failed test cases are retried once (second attempt).

-A basic Cucumber HTML report is generated in the following location: target/cucumber-report.html
+A basic Cucumber HTML report is generated at the following location: target/cucumber-report.html

 Author
 Bharath S